Joe-Johnson-23/joe-johnson-portfolio/README.md

-# Chaos Art
+# Joe Johnson

-A double pendulum visualization project.
+## Cool projects I have created!

 ## Live Demo
 Visit the live application: [Joe Johnson Portfolio](https://joe-johnson-23.github.io/joe-johnson-portfolio/)

+# Infinite Spiral
+## A double pendulum visualization project is in here at it is FUN!!

 ## Hidden Keyboard Controls for Infinite Spiral
 - `H` - Hides the pendulum's intermediate and terminal points